-Daz and Ayden are your Trans Student's Officers!
+Daz Skubich and Ayden Brouwers are your Trans Student's Officers!

 - Transgender - often shortened to “trans”, an umbrella term referring to anyone whose gender identity does not completely align with the one assigned to them at birth.
 For example, a person who was born with a vagina would be assigned female at birth, but may identify as a man, amongst other gender identities.

 - Cisgender - often shortened to “cis”, this is the term for someone who fully identifies as the gender they were assigned at birth.
 For example, a person born with a penis who fully identifies as male would be cisgender.

 - LGBTQ - the acronym for Lesbian, Gay, Bisexual, Transgender, and Queer.
 Often including other letters such as I (intersex) and A (asexual and aromantic), this is used to refer to the wider community of people who do not self-identify as completely cisgender and heterosexual.
 A plus (+) is also sometimes used to extend the acronym to include additional identities outside of LGBT.